 In the past years, Bosch Parade has sailed the waters of ‘s-Hertogenbosch eight times.
 The first edition was relatively modest, on the inner city stream called Binnendieze.
 Because of its huge success, two years later (in 2012) a larger body of water, the Aa river, was navigated.
 From 2014 onward, larger and smaller works of art have been sailing the Dommel river through the heart of ‘s-Hertogenbosch.

 Looking back at the Jheronimus Bosch Year :

 THE BOSCH REVIVAL

-Each of the nine Bosch Parade editions has brought us numerous stunning and refreshing works of art gliding by.
+Each of the eight Bosch Parade editions has brought us numerous stunning and refreshing works of art gliding by.
 All these works of art, great and small, sailed under the bridges while floating downstream.
 That may sound easy, but the wind directly affects the designs’ dimensions –and the water narrows affect the choice of (floating) materials as well.
 Additionally, if there is little wind or current, then the (in)visible swimmers are even more important.
 But also the oarsmen, the cyclists, the dancers operating the paddle wheels and the treadmills play a vital role.
 And in Bosch Parade anything is possible – since it is based on Jheronimus Bosch.
 You name it, and it has already been displayed in one of the preceding editions.
 For many flashbacks and visual marvels, you can go to our social media (Instagram and YouTube).